Pete the Pup

 Pete the Pup (September 9, 1929 – January 28, 1946) was an American dog actor known to portray "Pete, the dog with the ring around his eye" in Hal Roach's Our Gang comedies series (later known as The Little Rascals) during the 1930s.
-He was well known for having a circled eye added by Hollywood make-up artist Max Factor.
+He was well-known for the circle around his eye, applied by Hollywood makeup artist Max Factor.

-A brief parody of Pete appeared in the 1935 Bob Hope short Watch the Birdie, which was produced by Warner Bros.

-In his last years Tommy "Butch" Bond made public appearances with a similar Pit Bull Terrier he claimed was a descendant of the original Pete the Pup.

-Dog actors which portrayed the character Pete
+Dog actors

-Pal The Wonder Dog
+Pal the Wonder Dog

-Pal the Wonder Dog as Pete, along with Our Gang cast with Director Robert F. McGowan.
+Pal the Wonder Dog as Pete, along with Our Gang cast with director Robert F. McGowan.

-The first dog actor to play Pete was an UKC registered American Pit Bull Terrier named Pal The Wonder Dog (sired by Tudor's Black Jack x Keller Peggy O'Neill and bred by Earl Tudor) born in 1924, being a descendant to Colby's Pincher, and it is claimed that he had a natural mark around his right eye (maybe a human eyebrow form spot) and some dye was used to make the circle, credited as an oddity in Ripley's Believe It or Not.

-Pal started out his career as "Tige" in the Buster Brown series in the 1920s.
-It was during this time that he acquired the circled eye mark, and when he was recruited to appear in the Our Gang comedies later that year, Hal Roach simply left it on, creating one of the most recognized dogs in film history.

-When he was about six months old, Pal the Wonder Dog made an appearance in the Harold Lloyd film The Freshman, in 1925.
+The first dog actor to play Pete, in "The Glorious Fourth" (1927), was an UKC registered American Pit Bull Terrier named Pal the Wonder Dog.
+He was born in 1924 as a descendant to Colby's Pincher, sired by Tudor's Black Jack x Keller Peggy O'Neill and bred by Earl Tudor.
+According to Our Gang actor Jean Darling, Pal was born with a ring about three-quarters of the way around his right eye and his trainer painted it the rest of the way, later credited as an oddity in Ripley's Believe It or Not.
+Pal started his career as Tige in the Buster Brown series in the 1920s.
+When he was about six months old in 1925, Pal appeared in the Harold Lloyd film The Freshman.

 Pal was poisoned and died in 1930.